General Topics

 WHAT IS A PEDIATRIC DENTIST?

-The pediatric dentist has an extra two to three years of specialized training after dental school and is dedicated to the oral health of children from infancy through the teenage years.
+The pediatric dentist, like Dr. Brooks and Dr. Chandak has an extra two to three years of specialized training after dental school and is dedicated to the oral health of children from infancy through the teenage years.
 The very young, pre-teens, and teenagers all need different approaches in dealing with their behavior, guiding their dental growth and development, and helping them avoid future dental problems.
 The pediatric dentist is best qualified to meet these needs.

 WHY ARE PRIMARY TEETH IMPORTANT